 - Physical Therapy Center - also known as General Outpatient/Physical Therapy offices, refers to buildings used to provide diagnosis and treatment for rehabilitation and physical therapy.

-LODGING, Other then Residential
+LODGING, Other than Residential

 - Hotel - refers to buildings renting overnight accommodations on a room/suite and nightly basis, and typically include a bath/shower and other facilities in guest rooms.
 Hotel properties typically have daily services available to guests including housekeeping/laundry and a front desk/concierge.
-Hotel does not apply to properties where more than 50% of the floor area is occupied by fractional ownership units such as condominiums or vacation timeshares, or to private residences that are rented out on a daily or weekly basis.
+The hotel does not apply to properties where more than 50% of the floor area is occupied by fractional ownership units such as condominiums or vacation timeshares, or to private residences that are rented out on a daily or weekly basis.
 Hotel properties should be majority-owned by a single entity and have rooms available on a nightly basis.
 Condominiums or Time Shares should select the Multifamily Housing property use.

 - Residence Hall - also known as Dormitory, refers to buildings associated with educational institutions or military facilities which offer multiple accommodations for long-term residents.